Babycham is a pear cider drink. It was introduced in the early 1950s to immediate success.

 R N Coate production was relocated to Shepton Mallet from 1974.

-Keith Showering (1930 – 1982), son of Herbert, became chairman of Allied Breweries from 1975.
+Keith Showering became chairman of Allied Breweries from 1975.
 Allied was the largest drinks business in Europe by this time.

-Allied Breweries sold 144 million bottles of Babycham a year by 1977.
+Allied Breweries sold 144 million bottles of Babycham a year in 1977.
 The product was distributed across 90 percent of licensed premises in Britain.

 Babycham was made with 25 percent apple cider by 1979.
 It had an alcohol content of 8.4 percent.